-14 Days Everest Base Camp trek is design for group or individuals trekkers who would like to join the group in Nepal.
-This package only includes 2 nights accommodation in Kathmandu, arrival night and day before departure.
-For people who would like to includes more days in their trip including sightsee and extra tours then you can book our 18 days Everest Base Camp trek
+The 14 Day Everest Base Camp trek is designed for groups, or for individual trekkers who would like to join us in Nepal.
+This package only includes two nights accommodation in Kathmandu – arrival night and the day before departure.
+For people who would like to include more days in their trip, for sightseeing and maybe extra tours, then you can book our 18 day Everest Base Camp trek.

 Day 1: Kathmandu: Arrival day

 Welcome to the Land of Himalayas!
 On your arrival, Namaste Nomad Guides and Sherpa would pick up you from airport and transfer to your hotel Moonlight in Kathmandu.
 After check in to hotel, time for refreshment.

 Evening, we will have a group meeting and introduction Hotel lobby for a trek briefing session with your trek leader .
 Then, to one of the typical Nepalese Restaurant (Nepali Chulo) for the welcome dinner (We eat Dal Bhat, typical Nepalese food)with cultural show and ethnic dancing.
 Overnight in Kathmandu.

 Day 2 – Kathmandu to Lukla flight and Phakding

 Altitude: 2,800m/9184ft (Lukla) & 2,652m/8,698ft (Phakding) Walking Distance: 8km (3-4 hours) * Flight time: 35 min After a short morning flight to Lukla, you’ll be introduced to your guide and porter.
 Kick off your trek with an easy walk through Chaurikharka village and descent towards Dudhkoshi Ghat (2,530m/8,300ft).
 The trail follows the bank of the Dudhkoshi River until Phakding (2,652m/8,700ft), where we will be staying for the night to acclimatize.
 Enjoy your free time in Phakding, a popular stopping point.